lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

-Particles are inserted uniformly along the inlet fracture on the left side of the image.
-Particles exit the domain through the two horizontal fractures on the right side of the image.
-Due to the stochastic nature of the particle tracking algorithm, your pathlines might not be exactly the same as in this image.
-Trajectories are colored by the current velocity magnitude of the particle’s velocity.
-Trajectories can be visualized by loading the files part_*.inp, in the folder 4_user_rectangles/traj/trajectories/ We have used the extract surface and tube filters in paraview for visual clarity.

 View `output.log` to verify the dfnTrans module was successful and result files were written.
 Note directory and file names may change due to code development.
 Check the log to confirm names used.

 .. code-block:: bash